CAMELS-DE/camelsde/README.md

 This package works with the CAMELS-DE v1.0.0 dataset, which is publicly available at:
 - [CAMELS-DE Dataset on Zenodo](https://doi.org/10.5281/zenodo.13837553)

 The dataset needs to be downloaded and extracted before using this package.
-By default, the package looks for the data in the `datasets/CAMELS_DE_v1_0_0` directory relative to the package installation.
+By default, the package looks for the data in the `datasets/CAMELS_DE_v1_0_0` directory.

 ## Citation